Website icon Xpert.Digital

 Structural transformation to a war economy

-The Ukrainian economy in a struggle for survival
+The Ukrainian economy is fighting for survival

 Stabilization after the initial shock